edoardottt/scilla/README.md

 **Help me building this!**

-A special thanks to [danielmiessler](https://github.com/danielmiessler).
-Now using one of those lists.
+A special thanks to [danielmiessler](https://github.com/danielmiessler), using those lists.

 **To do:**